DIY Bayberry-Hemp Beard Balm

 Beard balm tames facial hair, making it less stiff and unruly.
 It also moisturizes facial skin, both under the beard and after shaving, reducing itching, flaky skin, and redness from razor burn.
-Bayberry adds a masculine scent that reminds one of forests and the sea side, while also contributing to the moisturizing, skin softening, and therapeutic benefits of this facial salve.
+Bayberry adds a masculine scent that reminds one of the forests and the seaside, while also contributing to the moisturizing, skin softening and therapeutic benefits of this facial salve.

 You can find bayberry wax on Amazon and from a number of online cosmetic ingredient suppliers.
 You can even grow your own or forage the berries in the wild.
 The bayberry wax comes from the berries.
 They ripen in mid-autumn.

 Bayberry is an easy-to-grow shrub that is hardy in zones 3 to 9, nitrogen-fixing, and vigorous.
 You can start new plants from seeds or get plant starts from a wild plant or from a nursery.
 (Richter’s Herbs in Ontario sells plants with a phytosanitary certificate to the USA and Canada, as well as seeds for Bayberry.)
 The plants are native to Eastern North America.
 The plants are dioecious, so you’ll need both male and female bushes to get berries.

 Bayberry wax is extracted from the berries by simmering the berries in water.
 The wax rises to the surface of the water and can be skimmed off, once the water cools to room temperature.
 If you’d like to grow your own bayberry shrubs and harvest the berries to make wax, see my complete instructions here.